jsgounot/MAGBinning/README.md

 ## Another Snakemake assembly/binning module

 Personal [snakemake](https://snakemake.readthedocs.io/en/stable/) module for metagenomic assembly and binning.
 This pipeline was at first a translation and cleaner version of the [metaLAS](https://github.com/SeanChenHCY/metaLAS) pipeline, itself very inspired by the [metaWRAP](https://github.com/bxlab/metaWRAP) pipeline.
-Current pipeline is now much more complete. including an optional assembly step, a complete quality module, a reassembly options and additional binners and quality assessment tools.
+Current pipeline is now much more complete. including an optional assembly step, a complete quality module, a reassembly options, additional binners and quality assessment tools.

 ### Pros

+* Flexibility and reliability
+  * Include multiple binners and assembly tools
+  * Tuned and tested with multiple datasets
+  * Deal with both short and long reads data

+* A bin quality module
+  * Quality of final bins is automatically assessed based on the [MIMAG](https://www.nature.com/articles/nbt.3893) standard
+  * Chimeric bins identification with [GUNC](https://grp-bork.embl-community.io/gunc/index.html)
+  * Bins coverage is defined by mapping results
+  * Everything is saved into a single summary table
 * Fine-tuning and versatility of the snakemake pipeline
   * Each pipeline part is a module and can be changed and or removed
   * Time-consuming parts were tuned in the pipeline to make the whole process faster
   * Allow implementation of new tools easily
 * Rewriting of the [metaWRAP binning](https://i.imgur.com/JL665Qo.png) module
   * Direct and faster implementation of original python scripts for snakemake
   * Installing the whole metaWrap (1Gb) can be avoided
-* Add a bin quality module
-	* Quality of final bins is automatically assessed based on the [MIMAG](https://www.nature.com/articles/nbt.3893) standard
-  * Chimeric bins identification with [GUNC](https://grp-bork.embl-community.io/gunc/index.html)

 ###  Pipeline description